 The dollar, the standard unit for money in the United States, Canada, Australia, Mexico, and several other countries, has a fascinating history, and so does the sign which is generally used to represent it.
 The word “dollar” comes from the German word “Thaler,” which is an abbreviation of “Joachimsthaler.”
 Joachimsthal is a little town in Bohemia, which, at the beginning of the sixteenth century, a rich silver mine was discovered.
 The feudal lords of the town had coins made that were soon used all over Europe because of its excellence.
 These and similar other coins were called “Joachimushaters” or simply “Thalers.”

-Coins of similar value were issued in Spain.
-They were called pieces of eight, because their value was divided into eight smaller coins.
-All these coins circulated freely in the colonies in both North and South America.
-In North America they were called dollars.
+Coins of similar values were also issued in Spain.
+These coins were called “pieces of eight” because their value was divided into eight smaller coins.
+All these coins circulated in the colonies found in both North and South America.
+In North America, they were simply called dollars.

 When the United States was founded, the word “dollar” was adopted by its people for its unit of coinage, since the people there have already become accustomed to using the term for their money, but the sign for their new coins was that of the old Spanish piece of eight.
 This sign showed the figure 8, which resembled the letter S, with two vertical lines at the center representing the Pillars of Hercules, the gateway between the Atlantic and Mediterranean at the southernmost tip of Spain.